OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

 - An Azure Service Principal (app registration) that has access to create resources in your Azure subscription.
 - Knowledge of [Terraform](https://www.terraform.io/intro/index.html) at a beginner-to-intermediate level.

-## Why use Octopus and Terraform together
+## Using Octopus and Terraform together

-Terraform is an open-source [Infrastructure-as-Code](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-infrastructure-as-code) platform created by [Hashicorp](https://www.hashicorp.com/) that is supported by default in Octopus Deploy.
+Terraform is an open-source [Infrastructure as code](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-infrastructure-as-code) platform created by [Hashicorp](https://www.hashicorp.com/) that is supported by default in Octopus Deploy.

 You can deploy Terraform resources to: